splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-panopta-integration.rst

 .. image:: images/New_VictorOps_Integration_-_Google_Docs.png

-There is a Webhooks integration you’ll want to select to get started with your VictorOps integration.
+There is a Webhooks integration you'll want to select to get started with your VictorOps integration.

 .. image:: images/New_VictorOps_Integration_-_Google_Docs-1.png